Nominate Your Caregiver

 Since 2012, RFA has featured a special annual award given on race day to one special caregiver.
 Even though RFA is VIRTUAL this year, we'll still be giving this award important award in honor of so many loved ones who have supported patients along their desmoid journeys.

 We are currently accepting nominations for The Richard Firely, Sr. Caregiver of the Year award.
-To nominate your caregiver for this award, submit a 100 word essay to us by September 19th at midnight ET to firstname.lastname@example.org.
-At our Virtual Ceremony on Sunday, Sept 27th at 11am ET, join us as we award this special honor.
+To nominate your caregiver/ care partner for this award, complete this form by September 18th at midnight ET.
+At our Virtual Ceremony on Sunday, Sept 26th at 11am ET, join us as we award this special honor.

 Learn more about Mr. Firely below...